 The information science discipline is expanding rapidly thanks to an ever-present demand for new innovations in information retrieval, storage, processing and analysis tools and techniques.
-The top-ranked Master of Science in information science is a 33-credit-hour program designed to familiarize individuals with the advanced knowledge, skills, and technologies for working with large amounts of complex data.
-This degree also serves as a stepping stone toward pursuing other graduate degrees, such as the Ph.D. in computer and information science.
-Make our Master’s degree in Information Science, your Master’s degree in Information Science.Request Info Apply Now
+Ranked among the top information science programs by both U.S. News & World Report and Intelligent.com, UA Little Rock’s Master of Science in information science is designed to familiarize individuals with the advanced knowledge, skills, and technologies for working with large amounts of complex data.

 Entry Terms: Fall and Spring Semesters